arieln93/Social-network-server-and-client/README.md

 by the given connId.
 * void broadcast(T msg) – sends a message T to all active clients.
 This includes clients that has not yet completed log-in by the BGS protocol.
-Remember, Connections<T> belongs to the server pattern implemenration, not the protocol!.
   * void disconnect(int connId) – removes active client connId from map.
   * ConnectionHandler<T> - A function was added to the existing interface.
   * Void send(T msg) – sends msg T to the client.
 Should be used by send and